abaxter01/networkwalks-B082-week1-Cybersecurity-lab-setup/README.md

 <br>

-⚠️*This laboratory system must only be used for systems that you own or have explicit written and/or documented permission from the owner to test*
+⚠️ **CAUTION** *This laboratory system must only be used for systems that you own or have explicit written and/or documented permission from the owner to test.
+This lab environment is intended for educational purposes only.*

+---

+### 🏗️ Required Tools

+- 7-zip
+- VirtualBox
+- Kali Linux

 ---

 ### 🔩 Lab Configuration

 | Component | Configuration |